 A country band called the Paddywagons ensured the mood wasn't too sombre.

-And this year there was hope that Bowe Bergdahl may soon be released.'Not forgotten'
+And this year there was hope that Bowe Bergdahl may soon be released.

 While talks between the US, the Afghan government and the Taliban struggle to start, last week the Taliban offered a prisoner exchange to build confidence between the sides.
 The idea has been floated before, but the deal was never done.

 This time the Taliban said it could trade Sgt Bergdahl's freedom for the release of five of their own from Guantanamo Bay.
 It's a controversial idea and the US hasn't given any hints of what it might do.
 But it's brought hope to the town of Hailey.